Joshua Johnson (painter): Freedom

 Johnson received his freedom in 1782 and began advertising, identifying himself as a portrait painter and limner as of 1796.
 He moved frequently, residing often where other artists, specifically chair-makers, lived, which suggests that he may have provided extra income for himself by painting chairs.
 His frequent moving also may indicate that he tended to work for clients near whom he lived.
 No records mention educational or creative training, and it still has not been proven that he had any relationship with artists such as the Peale family, Ralph Earl, or Ralph Earl Jr.

 Catholic Church records show that in 1785, he married his first wife, Sarah, with whom he had four children – two sons and two daughters, the latter of whom both died young.
 By 1803, he was married to a woman named Clara.
 According to the Baltimore city directory of 1817–1818, he was listed in the section "Free Householders of Colour"; in 1825, he had moved to Frederick County, Maryland, and two years later moved to Anne Arundel County, again, following the paths of those whose portraits he painted.
-Little is known of his life after this final move and his death.
+Little is known of his life after this final move or of his death.